zigbee2mqtt/hassio-zigbee2mqtt/zigbee2mqtt-edge/README.md

   </a>
 </div>

-:warning: WARNING: This is the Edge version
+⚠️ This is the Edge version ⚠️

 Allows you to use your Zigbee devices **without** the vendors bridge or gateway.